Entry by al Madras

 It's not far from Petra's City Centre with a path leading from the column to the back of the market area.
 It's then a stone's throw to the Great Temple, the largest freestanding building uncovered in Petra.
 Excavations began in 1993 and continue to this day, revealing a small theatre that may have served as an assembly hall, as well as hexagonal floor stones and dozens of columns.
 Archaeologists even uncovered a carving of an elephant - a first in Petra.

 Once again, if this is your last day in Petra then it's sensible to continue further on to the Monastery but if you've got a spare day to follow, head back east to the Royal Tombs where you'll find Petra's most impressive burial sites.
 It'll be the perfect time to visit them too, with the late afternoon sun bathing the sandstone in a warm, soft light.
 Modern steps lead up to where the tombs sit high above the Wadi Musa.
-Star tombs among the offering include the Urn Tomb - notable for its massive urn, the attractive Silk Tomb with veins of delicate colours in the rock facade, and the three-storey Palace Tomb.
+Star tombs among the offering include the Urn Tomb - notable for its massive urn, the attractive Silk Tomb with veins of delicate colors in the rock facade, and the three-story Palace Tomb.

 Hiking Trail Quick Facts: